cldwalker/repl.js/README.md

 Credits
 =======
-Original css and some js from [brirb](http://github.com/rkh/brirb).
+Original css and some js from [rkh's brirb](http://github.com/rkh/brirb).

 Todo
 ====